 In addition to direct services we provide to students and alumni, the Career Planning staff maintains active participation in various regional and national professional associations.
 This activity enables us to better support the work of our faculty and academic advisors with labor market research insights, innovative educational programming, and best practices in transitioning successfully into the world of work.
 The Employer Relations & Experiential Learning Department works to strengthen partnerships with employers enabling Saint Leo to showcase the talent that our students and alumni possess to help in building their team and to grow internship possibilities.

 For further information, please access the Career Planning Department website, http://www.saintleo.edu or call 352-588-8442.

 Saint Leo University sponsors on-campus career fairs, held throughout the academic year.
 These networking events are open to all students and alumni.

-In addition to what is provided through this department, information on the specific student services offered at each Continuing Education Center can be obtained from the Center Director or academic advisor.
+In addition to what is provided through this department, information on the specific student services offered at each Education Center can be obtained from the Center Director or academic advisor.
 This may include student chapters of professional organizations, services available through the University's website, and/or referral services to local agencies.

 Center for Academic Vision & Excellence (CAVE)